liviamiyabara/stock-analysis-challenge/README.md

 *	tickerEndingPrices: stores the ending price of a specific ticker
 *	tickers: stores the specific ticker name

+Below is the detailed code for the loop, only one Index was applied to 4 arrays:
 ![ScreenShot](https://github.com/liviamiyabara/stock-analysis-challenge/blob/main/Resources/Loop%20tickerIndex.png)

 ## Summary